JohnAD/RJSON/README.md

 }
 ```

+*The "a" name should come before all the other fields because it is "lowest" in the sorting order*

 Please note that this is NOT the same thing as collation (aka "alphabetical order").
 Collation cannot be used because it is contextual to the reader's locality/language.
 See the COLLATION spec for Unicode for many examples.
 Plus the COLLATION spec can (and does) change over time; which is not a desirable trait for a repeatable spec like RJSON.

 Good: